How To Completely Delete All your Google Activity

 Deleting Your Google Browser History

-- Launching the Google Chrome browser from your PC.
-Ensure that you are logged into your Google account.
+Launching the Google Chrome browser from your PC.
+Ensure that you are logged into your Google account and follow these steps:

 Deleting your search history is surprisingly not the same thing as deleting your browser history.
 In order to perform this action:

-- Make sure you are logged in to your Google account and head to My Activity.
+Make sure you are logged in to your Google account and head to My Activity and follow these steps:

-- Click on the Delete button to confirm.
+Click on the ‘Next‘ button then click the Delete button to confirm.

 You can also choose to select specific items or activities instead of all of them by using the other drop-down menus provided.
 Browse by day or product from the “Delete activity by” page or search for specific items using the search bar on the “My Activity” page.